-In 4th grade students master and further their multiplication, division and general computation skills.
-They learn how to solve real-life world problems using all operations and larger numbers.
-They are also expected, by the end of the year, to do all operations with greater accuracy and speed.
-They need not speed through their work but they need to be able to do it at a pace which shows that they understand how to solve a problem without going through too many steps and with a relatively quick sense of how to solve a problem.
-In addition, 4th graders are encouraged to explain how they solve problems in detailed and specific ways, verbally and through writing which helps them also practice their writing and analytic skills.
-In 4th grade, students still use visuals and math tools and manipulatives such as base blocks, fake money, dice and shapes for fractions to learn and explain how they solve problems.
+In 4th grade, students master and further their multiplication, division, and general computation skills.
+They learn how to solve real-life word problems using the four basic operations (addition, subtraction, multiplication, and division) and larger numbers.
+By the end of the year, they are also expected to do all of these operations with greater accuracy and speed.
+They need not speed through their work, but they need to be able to do it at a pace that shows they understand how to solve a problem without going through too many steps and with a relatively quick sense of how to do it.
+In addition, 4th graders are encouraged to explain how they solve problems in detailed and specific ways (verbally and through writing), which also helps them practice their writing and analytic skills.
+In 4th grade, students still use visuals, math tools, and manipulatives (such as base blocks, fake money, dice, and shapes), especially to learn and explain how they solve problems with fractions.

 In order to build math skills, your 4th grader:

-- Uses addition, subtraction, multiplication and division to solve word problems, including word problems that require multiple steps and computation.
+- Uses addition, subtraction, multiplication, and division to solve word problems, including word problems that require multiple steps and computations.

 - Adds and subtracts multi-digit numbers.

-- Solves word problems which measure distance, time, size, money and area and perimeter.
+- Solves word problems that measure distance, time, size, money, area, and perimeter.

 - Predicts answers to word problems and equations based on knowledgeable estimation.

 - Understands the concepts of and learns the multiples and factors for numbers 1-100.